Configure c4 for AWS

 --output text > ~/.ssh/my-key-pair.pem

-If you use MFA authentication, the profile name must be appended with -mfa.
+or omitted from the configuration, the profile name must be appended with -mfa

 -

-The private key must be saved in the
+The file containing the private key must be located in the

 ~/.ssh/

-The owner of the private key must be the user who is running c4 commands
+The owner of the private key file must be the user that will run c4 commands.

 -